-The Group contravened certain sections of the Rule book of the Nigerian Stock Exchange during the year.
-The particulars thereof and penalties paid are as disclosed in Note 41 to the consolidated financial statements.
+The Group contravened certain sections of the Insurance Act; NAICOM circulars and guidelines.
+The particulars thereof and penalties paid are as disclosed in Note 41 to the financial statements.

 No other indication of non-compliance with laws and regulations was brought to our attention during the audit.